Menu Close

 In my view, theories of all sorts should be proposed with a degree of modesty, humility, and caution.
 I try to do so here.
 But I see no merit in not taking sides where there is a clear conflict, as there is between those who believe that linguistic structures are GENERATED and those who prefer to see language as BEHAVIOUR.
 As far as I am concerned, theories which seek to reduce language to behaviour just miss whatever it is that makes language the stuff of love, hope, legend, invention, science, comedy, and law.
 Without syntax at least, there would be no such thing as human society.

-In my view, especially where children are involved, it is appropriate to be cautious and to take stock of the weight of the evidence.
+Especially where children are involved, it is appropriate to be cautious and to take stock of the weight of the evidence.
 I try to do this in my proposal here which I have been working on since Nunes (2002).
 Plainly and rather obviously, speech and language have evolved as one of the distinguishing characters of the human species.
-By my proposal here, this evolution probably began some time before modern human ancestors diverged from Neanderthal ancestors about 650,000 years ago, involved at least seven steps, and was completed by around 135,000 years ago, according to Shigeru Miyagawa and others (2025).
-Each step must have taken tens or hundreds of thousands of years to disperse through the ancestral human population, contributing one by one to what most proponents of TGG or biolinguistics regard as ‘Universal Grammar’, or the linguistically specific aspects of the modern human genome.
+By my proposal, this evolution probably began with human ancestors about 1.5 million years ago, long before the divergence from Neanderthals.
+This evolution of speech and language involved a series of steps, and was completed by around 135,000 years ago, according to Shigeru Miyagawa and others (2025).
+Each of the steps must have taken tens or hundreds of thousands of years to disperse through the ancestral human population, contributing one by one to what most proponents of generative grammar regard as universal, or the linguistically specific aspects of the modern human genome.
 This applies no matter how much general cognition has contributed to the process.